Joe Jackson (musician): Personal life

 Jackson legally changed his first name to Joe at age 20.

-Jackson spent a number of years living in New York City, which served as an inspiration for his 1982 song "Steppin' Out".
+Jackson spent several years living in New York City, which served as inspiration for his 1982 song "Steppin' Out".
 In a 2018 interview, Jackson said "I don't like New York much these days.
 It's as if the city and I had a hot love affair and now we're just friends, but we still have to see each other to remain friends.
 Today I live in Berlin.
 The New York I knew in late '81 and '82 is gone."
 Jackson resides in Berlin but also owns homes in New York and Portsmouth.

-Jackson and his wife Ruth divorced after two years; he later called it a "disaster".
+Jackson and his wife Ruth divorced after two years; he later called the marriage a "disaster".
 Jackson discussed his bisexuality in his memoir, A Cure for Gravity, writing: "Sex seemed to me, and to a great extent still seems, an ocean of mysteries.
-In that ocean I was a plankton that could have as easily been straight or gay, male or female, animal, vegetable, or mineral."
+In that ocean, I was a plankton that could have as easily been straight or gay, male or female, animal, vegetable, or mineral."
 His questioning of potential homosexuality and same-sex attraction is explored in the 1982 single "Real Men".
 In a 2001 interview with a journalist also named Joe Jackson, the Irish Independent, Jackson said he was in a relationship with a male partner.